Worried About Your Weight? How to Meet Surrogate BMI Requirements

 Can I be a surrogate if my BMI is over 32?

-You might still be a surrogate if your BMI is over 32.
-Some clinics consider exceptions, especially with strong pregnancy history, even if you don’t meet all surrogate BMI requirements.
+You can still be a surrogate if your BMI is over 32.
+In fact, here at Physician’s Surrogacy, our upper limit is 35.
+We also consider exceptions, especially if you have a strong pregnancy history, even if you don’t meet all surrogate BMI requirements.

 What happens if my BMI is too low for surrogacy?